C5Hackr/Ring3-Rootkit-Remover/README.md

 Unhooks all ring 3 rootkits, and specifically removes the stock r77 rootkit installation.

-Requirements: You need to run the file as admin.
+Requirements: You need to run the remover as admin.